Blueberries

 Choosing the Best

-Now that you know when blueberry season is, when you’re at the market be sure to look for fruit that is dry, firm and have a deep blue color with a chalky white surface (called “bloom”) when purchasing them.
+Be sure to look for fruit that is dry, firm and have a deep blue color with a chalky white surface (called “bloom”) when purchasing them.
 The bloom is a sign of freshness.
 They should move freely in the box when you give them a light shake, otherwise they may be soggy or have mold and are stuck together.

-It’s always a good idea to buy organic, eat them raw and eat them as often as you can (1/2 cup daily) so you can to reap the many nutritional benefits they have to offer.
+It’s always a good idea to buy organic, eat them raw and eat them as often as you can (1/2 cup daily) so you can to reap the many benefits they have to offer.

 How to Store Blueberries

 Before consuming them, rinse and pat them dry.
 Discard and small stems and leaves.
 If you have frozen your berries, then remove them from the freezer and let them thaw for a few minutes before adding them to your dish.
+When adding them to baking recipes, there’s no need to thaw them first.

 Blueberry Recipes